 Tommy’s Coffee Break Calendar for August 28th

-8/28/1965 (53 years ago today) - What a backing group he had!: Bob Dylan played the first night of a 40 city tour at Forest Hills Tennis Stadium, N.Y.C. -- Opening set is solo-acoustic; second set's electric-with-full-band consisting of Robbie Robertson - guitar, Levon Helm - drums, Harvey Brooks - bass, and Al Kooper - keyboards.
+8/28/1965 (55 years ago today) - ...and what a freakin' tremendous band he had: Bob Dylan played the first night of a 40 city tour at Forest Hills Tennis Stadium, N.Y.C. -- The opening set is solo-acoustic; the second set is electric with a group made up of Robbie Robertson on guitar, Levon Helm on drums, legendary session bassist Harvey Brooks, and the fantastic Al Kooper on keyboards.
 Ticket price? $4.50!
 Bob's most recent album at this point was the unbelievable "Bringing It All Back Home" which came out in March.
 'Nuff said.

-8/28/1968 (50 years ago today) - Reasons to be a 'Fly On The Wall', #123: At London's ultra-modern/ultra-cool Trident Studios, The Beatles began working on a new John Lennon song, "Dear Prudence" -- Utilizing the then-top-of-the-line/state-of-the-art 8-track recording equipment, the boys built the song...slowly...layer by layer...John and George played guitars while Paul played drums(!) to cover for Ringo who had notoriously walked out on the band just one week earlier...
+8/28/1968 (52 years ago today) - Reasons to be a 'Fly On The Wall', #123: At London's ultra-modern/ultra-cool Trident Studios, The Beatles began working on a new John Lennon song, "Dear Prudence" -- Utilizing what was then top-of-the-line/state-of-the-art 8-track recording equipment, the boys built the song...slowly...layer by layer...John and George played guitars while Paul played drums(!) to cover for Ringo who had notoriously walked out on the band just one week earlier...

 Share your footnotes with the Calendar here on our web site and on the WBLM Facebook and Twitter pages with the hashtag #TommysCoffeeBreak.